Frequently Asked Questions

 Our class is usually once a week.
 However, if the whole class agreed & classrooms are available, we can have classes for 2 times per week.
 We are planning to introduce more intensive class in the near future.

-Yes, upon min. attendance of 70%, you will receive a certificate of completion from us.
+Yes, upon min. attendance of 70%, you will receive an e-certificate of completion from us.
+Hard copy certificate can be requested & collected from our centre for face-to-face students.

 See our sample cert here.